AmithBV0606/NextJs-Part-6/README.md

 - We'll use "pending" to disable our submit button while the form is being processed.

+- With Next.js Server Actions we can use the `useFormStatus` hook from react Dom to manage state related to active form submission.

 - Refer `components/submit.tsx` and `app/products-db-create/page.tsx` for examples of `useFormStatus` hook.

+## Form validation <ins>useActionState Hook</ins>

+- Previously we learned about handling states with `useFormStatus`.
+Now lets look into managing error states in our forms.

+- `useActionState` is a React hook that allows us to update state based on the result of a form action.

+- It is particularly helpful for handling form validation and error messages.

+- This hook takes 2 parameters, first the Server Action and an initial form state.